post_apocalypse_story/02-Unlikely_Encounter-Annie...

 <p>

-The text on-screen flickers.
+The text on the screen flickers.

 </p>